kbrw/ewebmachine/README.md

 Mix *dev* environment.
 Traces are stored in directory defined by `{:webmachine,:trace_dir}` if defined, else in `/tmp`.

-Default Application add the `/debug` route to access the webmachine traces in *dev* environment.
+Default Supervisor add the `/debug` route to access the webmachine traces in *dev* environment.

 ## Resource Functions ##